Non-stop flights to Oslo (OSL)

 From Kristiansund, the only airline with direct flights is SAS (Star Alliance).

-From Lakselv, you can fly non-stop with Norwegian or SAS (Star Alliance).
+From Lakselv, you can fly non-stop to Oslo with Norwegian.

 From Orsta / Volda, direct flights are offered by Widerøe.